 Over 52% of customer experience professionals want more investment in customer feedback programs.
 This is hardly surprising, considering customer feedback loops can be a powerful tool to improve customer satisfaction.

-Your business can solicit feedback across various points in the customer journey.
-By taking a holistic approach and improving each area over time, you can streamline the customer experience and boost satisfaction rates.
+Your business can take a holistic approach by soliciting feedback across various points in the customer journey.
+Improving each area over time streamlines the customer experience and boosts satisfaction rates.

 Customers aren’t the only ones who benefit from closing the feedback loop.